cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyb.ai: intro, mechanics [~](QmWysZirB2fbKeaNPZxfjY9M381WjyzbdG5FhcxysYhJ7m)

-[Cyb.ai](https://cyb.ai) - is a WEB interface to the Bostrom blockchain developed by the Bostrom team.
+[Cyb.ai](https://cyb.ai) - is a WEB interface to the Bostrom blockchain developed by the cyberCongress team.
 Among Cyb.ai's many functions are:

 - receiving data on cyberlinks recorded by Bostrom blockchain from the node;
 - creating cyberlinks;